grilling guides icon.Grilling Guides

 Why is it Called Blue Steak?

-Another theory is that the oils from searing a steak have a bluish sheen.
-Some suggest that it’s because “blue” represents “cold” or “cool,” which the interior of a blue steak should be.
+Another theory is because the color “blue” represents “cold” or “cool,” which the interior of a blue steak should be.

 Is Blue Steak Safe to Eat?